CURRENT RECRUITING TRIALS

 Smartphones offer a potential solution to these challenges because they enable your motor state to be remotely and frequently monitored.
 The Roche PD Mobile Application v2 smartphone app combines active testing (small tests you do every day) with passive monitoring (the phone reading your mobility while you go about your day) to detect more subtle signs and symptoms of change.

-The primary objective of this study is to determine whether data acquired from such a remote monitoring approach can reliably and validly identify and track motor and non-motor symptoms in REM sleep behavior disorder and clinical PD.
+The primary objective of this study is to determine whether data acquired from a remote monitoring approach can reliably identify and track motor symptoms in prodromal PD and clinical PD.

 The Parkinson’s Progression Markers Initiative (PPMI) 2.0 Clinical – Establishing a Deeply Phenotyped PD Cohort